 ❝ every therapist should have structured supervision with a trusted colleague ❞

 Even the best therapists tend to drift from doing structured treatment.
-However experienced, it is good practice regularly to review therapy sessions.

 Becoming an effective therapist